 The banking sector in the Netherlands is highly concentrated and dominated by a few large banks which account for approximately 80% of the market share.
 De Nederlandsche Bank, established on March 25, 1814, is the central bank of the country.
-The Dutch banking system employs approximately 70,000 people.
 Below is a list of the largest and best banks operating in the Netherlands.

 ING Groep N.V.
 (Euronext: INGA; NYSE: ING), headquartered in Amsterdam, is the largest financial institution in the Netherlands with €922 billion in total assets, €651 billion in loans, €574 billion in deposits and €54.4 billion in total equity at September 30, 2019.
 With about 55,000 employees, it operates in more than 40 countries spanning Europe, North and South America, and Asia.
 In Australia, it operates through ING Bank (Australia) Ltd. The Group is rated A-, Baa1 and A+ by Standard & Poor's, Moody's and Fitch, respectively.
-As of December 5, 2019, ING Group had a market capitalization of US$45 billion.
+As of June 5, 2020, ING Group had a market capitalization of US$31 billion.

 Based in Utrecht, Rabobank is the second-largest bank in the Netherlands in terms of total assets.
 It serves over 7.3 million Dutch customers and 1 million international clients.
 It is a cooperative bank operating across all financial markets in the country.
 It maintains 409 domestic retail branches and 101 local Rabobanks as well as has operations in 38 countries worldwide.
 As of December 31, 2018, the company posted €590.437 billion in total assets, €436.591 billion in customer loans and €342.410 billion in customer deposits.